Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Introduction

-A broad repertoire of methodologies has emerged.
-Likelihood-based estimators (e.g., maximum likelihood and penalized least squares) and Bayesian formulations provide principled estimators and uncertainty quantification but frequently demand many forward solves and careful regularization choices \cite{Stuart2010,DashtiStuart2017}.
-Model-discrepancy formulations enrich calibration by accounting for structural imperfections in the simulator, at the cost of increased inferential complexity \cite{KennedyOHagan2001}.
-Gradient-based strategies—adjoint/variational methods, Gauss--Newton, and Levenberg--Marquardt—can be highly efficient when sensitivities are available, but deriving and maintaining adjoints for large codes is onerous and linearized sensitivities may be unreliable in strongly nonlinear regimes \cite{Lettermann2024}.
-Derivative-free, covariance-informed updates such as Ensemble Kalman Inversion (EKI) avoid adjoints and parallelize naturally, yet they typically return point estimates with limited posterior characterization and can struggle in multimodal or strongly nonlinear settings \cite{Iglesias2013,Schillings2017}.
-Fully probabilistic samplers (MCMC) \cite{Hastings1970,Gelman2013,Roberts2001,Cui2009} target the posterior distribution and thus deliver gold-standard uncertainty quantification, but their cost scales poorly when each likelihood evaluation requires an expensive time integration; hybrid pipelines that \emph{calibrate--emulate--sample} alleviate this by combining fast optimization, surrogate modeling, and sampling \cite{Cleary2021}.
+Approaches that avoid explicit gradient computation face their own trade-offs.
+Derivative-free, covariance-informed updates such as Ensemble Kalman Inversion (EKI) parallelize naturally, yet they typically return point estimates with limited posterior characterization and can struggle in multimodal or strongly nonlinear settings \cite{Iglesias2013,Schillings2017}.
+Fully probabilistic samplers (MCMC) \cite{Hastings1970,Gelman2013,Roberts2001,Cui2009, uq_kpp} deliver gold-standard uncertainty quantification, but their cost scales poorly when each likelihood evaluation requires an expensive time integration; hybrid \emph{calibrate--emulate--sample} pipelines alleviate this by combining fast optimization, surrogate modeling, and sampling \cite{Cleary2021}.
 Variational Bayesian approaches further reduce costs by optimizing tractable posterior approximations in large-scale inverse problems \cite{Povala2022}.
 When likelihoods are intractable, likelihood-free methods (e.g., ABC and related simulation-based inference) broaden applicability at the price of large simulation budgets \cite{Daher2025}.

-In this work we adopt a complementary perspective: rather than matching trajectories, we match \emph{statistics of observables} and compute their \emph{parameter sensitivities} using linear response theory.
-The Generalized Fluctuation--Dissipation Theorem (GFDT) provides, under mild assumptions, exact expressions that link infinitesimal perturbations in the dynamics (including parameter changes in drift and diffusion) to infinitesimal changes in statistics via temporal correlation integrals of the \emph{unperturbed} system \cite{Prost2009}.
-Concretely, for an observable $\mathcal{A}$ and parameter vector $\boldsymbol{\theta}$, GFDT yields the Jacobian $\partial \langle \mathcal{A} \rangle/\partial \boldsymbol{\theta}$ as an equilibrium (or steady-state) response, computable from a single baseline trajectory at a single parameter value.
-This has a decisive algorithmic consequence for calibration: one can assemble statistical Jacobians from \emph{one} forward integration and embed them within regularized Newton-type updates, thereby avoiding repeated model re-integrations.
-The approach is therefore extremely convenient when forward model integration is the dominant computational bottleneck.